History of the Wenatchee/Quincy Highway

 State Route 28 lane widening?

 WSDOT has plans to add lanes to State Route 28 - in both directions.
-Construction for the Route 28’s lane expansion will begin in 2024.
+Construction for the Route 28’s lane expansion began in 2024.

 INFO: Rand McNally, Washington State Department of Transportation Archives